gtdang/saugatucket-fish-passage/README.md

 conda activate sfp
 ```

-3. Next install the data processing functions with the following command:
+3. Next install the data processing functions from the source code with the
+following command:

 ```bash
 pip install -e .
 ```
 This will allow us to import functions in our notebooks.
+The functions are
+contained in the `src` directory/module in this project.

 ## Launching jupyter lab
 Net we launch the JuptyerLab IDE to run the notebooks in this project.